HowardJAH/Howard-Hinton-Portfolio/README.md

 # Senior Capstone (ME 170A/170B)

 For my senior capstone, my team of four was tasked with designing a stoage system for Hydrogen Fuel cells that would be loaded onto large scale mining operation vehichles.
 Through this project I was able to work with a team and develop better understanding of team dynamics within an engineering space.
 I also developed greater CAD skills and better understanding of how to use those skills for analysis of materials and designs.
+To learn more about my Senior Capstone, please refer to the ME170-Capstone.md file.

 # Coursework and Class Descriptions